Tritype® Archetypes

 Yet the truth is everything is very personal for them.
 They see life as one giant chess game that they intend to win through mastery.

 But that is only part of the story.
 They succeed not because they do not have emotions but rather because they are not limited by emotions.
-The 358 can separate their emotions from any issue at hand, which can at times be confusing to some of the more tender-hearted Tritypes® like the 269, 379, or 469, all of whom use their emotions to make decisions.
+The 358 can separate their emotions from any issue at hand, which can, at times, be confusing to some of the more tender-hearted Tritypes® like the 269, 379, or 469, all of whom use their emotions to make decisions.
 In fact, the 358 Tritype® believes that emotions confuse and limit, only serving to slow them down.

 358s focus on the long game and have very little use for ignorance.
 They are demanding of themselves and others.
 They are natural entrepreneurs and generally achieve whatever they set out to do.
 They seek and can readily identify the competitive advantage in any area of life, whether in business, sports, or love.
 They will always have or will readily develop a strategy for success.